 - These Hawaiian flowers grow from 1 to 3 feet high.
 They have typical blue-green stems with leaves covered in yellow spikes.

 - Though this flower is often named Hawaiian poppy, it is quite unlike the European version: it is round and white with yellow stamens.

 - The stigma in the center is lobed and colored purple inside.
 If the plant is damaged, it will ooze yellow sap.
 The seeds grow in dark, dry pods.

 - The locals call this flower Pua Kala.

 - Interesting fact: these plants are poisonous.
 The locals knew how to use them for treatment.
-The seeds and saps are used for treating toothache and neuralgia because it has both narcotic and analgesic properties.
+The seeds and saps are used to treat toothache and neuralgia because they have narcotic and analgesic properties.

-- Each argemone flower lasts only a day, but in the blooming season, one can expect new flowers daily.
+- Each argemone flower lasts only a day, but one can expect new flowers daily in the blooming season.

-- These flowers are useless for bouquets – they wilt immediately.
+- These native Hawaiian flowers are useless for bouquets – they wilt immediately.

 - This plant is very prickly – stems, leaves, and capsules with seeds are hard to touch.
 It can be used in landscaping as a “path guardian” because of it.

 This plant is a shrub.
 It has typical heart-shaped leaves with toothed edges.
 The leaves are covered with soft short hairs.

 - The flowers look green; however, the green sepals form the outer flowers.

 - The other prominent part of this Hawaiin flower is the stamen column, which can be identified as a cluster of yellow, red, or white balls that sit on a long stem that goes beyond the actual flower.

 - This shrub is extremely rare.
 These Hawaiian flowers form cylindrical fruit around half an inch in diameter.

 - Abutilon fruit is usually covered in brown or white fuzz.